geneccx/XonarSTDeluxeDriver/README.md

 # XonarSTDeluxeDriver
-A very hacky port of the Xonar Essence ST driver for Linux to OSX.
+A very hacky port of the Xonar Essence ST/STX driver for Linux to OSX.
 See: https://github.com/polachok/xonar-freebsd

 Working: